CumulusNetworks/docs/content/cumulus-netq-33/More-Documents/NetQ-CLI-Reference.md

 title: NetQ CLI Reference
 author: Cumulus Networks
 weight: 1100
-bookhidden: true
+toc: 3
+right_toc_levels: 2
 pdfhidden: true
+draft: true
 ---
-This reference provides details about each of the NetQ CLI commands, starting with the xxx release.
+This reference provides details about each of the NetQ CLI commands, starting with the 2.4.0 release.
 For an overview of the CLI structure and usage, read {{<link title="NetQ Command Line Overview">}}.
+The commands are grouped into functional areas.
+When options are available, they should be used in the order listed.

 ## Check Commands